-Van Hook’s love of the European tradition also began early.
+Van Hooks love of the European tradition also began early.
 He spent two summers during high school filmmaking throughout France and England.
 This allowed him to visit many of the great museums, and further increased his commitment to become a professional artist.
-Following college, he left for Paris and spent nearly a year copying at the Louvre and traveling through France, Italy, and Holland making numerous paintings “en plein air”.
+Following college, he left for Paris and spent nearly a year copying at the Louvre and travelling through France, Italy and Holland making numerous paintings en plein air.
 He returned to California, where he continued painting the landscape and figure out of doors.
-After marriage and the start of a family, George returned to the East Coast, eventually settling in Cambridge, NY, a beautiful nineteenth-century village in the Hudson Valley.
+After marriage and the start of a family, George returned to the East Coast, eventually settling in Cambridge, NY, a beautiful nineteenth century village in the Hudson Valley.
 His wife is a Mycological Consultant for Ecovative.
-Their three daughters were often models for his paintings when younger, and are now grown and successfully independent.
+Their three daughters were often models for his paintings when younger and are now grown and successfully independent.

 Van Hook thinks of his paintings as primarily a visual response to the selected environment, be it landscape, figure or still life.
 I want the color to be beautiful and the drawing firm and secure, he says.
 The paintings are a marriage of external and internal forces what emerges on the canvas should be a reflection of both the beauty of the world and the artists most inner response.